griestopf/ComputergrafikMIB/Tut08_FirstSteps/README.md

       RC.ClearColor = new float4(0.7f, 1, 0.5f, 1);

       // Create a scene with a cube
-      // The three components: one XForm, one Material and the Mesh var cubeTransform = new TransformComponent {Scale = new float3(1, 1, 1), Translation = new float3(0, 0, 50)};
+      // The three components: one XForm, one Shader and the Mesh var cubeTransform = new TransformComponent {Scale = new float3(1, 1, 1), Translation = new float3(0, 0, 50)};
-      var cubeMaterial = new MaterialComponent
-      {
-          Diffuse = new MatChannelContainer {Color = new float3(0, 0, 1)},
+      var cubeShader = new = new ShaderEffectComponent {
-          Specular = new SpecularChannelContainer {Color = float3.One, Shininess = 4}
+          Effect = SimpleMeshes.MakeShaderEffect(new float3 (0, 0, 1), new float3 (1, 1, 1),  4)
       };
       var cubeMesh = SimpleMeshes.CreateCuboid(new float3(10, 10, 10));